 Compliance in IoT: An Ongoing Mission

 Compliance is a recurring challenge for organizations using IoT solutions.
-What makes compliance in IoT so difficult is the lack of visibility into what’s happening with devices in the field, as well as the absence of well-defined compliance standards such as those in the IT world.
+There are two main issues that make compliance in IoT so difficult.
+These are the lack of visibility into what’s happening with devices in the field and the absence of well-defined IoT compliance standards such as those in the IT world.

 Compliance in IoT comprises both cyber security and operational challenges.
 IoT teams need to know whether their devices are secure and working properly at all times (e.g. are firmware versions and passwords up to date?).
 These challenges are further accentuated at scale and when devices are deployed at multiple sites.